Characters from the Atlanta Camp in the comic series The Walking Dead:

 - Papa Wolf: Anytime Carl is put into danger is when Rick is at his most dangerous.

-- Plot Armor: So far Rick really seems to have better luck staying alive than anyone else around him.
+- Plot Armor: So far Rick really seems to have better luck staying alive than anyone else around him, to the point that Andrea lampshades their persistent survival as evidence that they 'always live'.
 It runs out in issues 191 and 192.

 - Pragmatic Hero: Is willing to go to quite brutal lengths to keep those around him alive.
 Though this is finally averted at the end of All-Out War when he spares Negan, deciding that society needs order if it is to ever be rebuilt.